 “To provide quality healthcare that is accessible and affordable for all.”

-Blue Ridge Health serves as a primary care medical home by offering the following integrated services: Family Medicine for adults and children, Pregnancy Care, Behavioral Health, Dentistry, Pharmacy, Lab, Radiology, and Ultrasound.
+Blue Ridge Health serves as a primary care medical home by offering the following integrated services: Family Medicine for adults and children, Pregnancy Care, Behavioral Health, Dentistry, Pharmacy, Nutrition, Lab, Radiology, and Ultrasound.
 Additional services include Community and Migrant Outreach and Health Education services, in both community and school-based settings.

 No. Community Health Centers (CHCs), including Blue Ridge Health, are not government institutions.
 They are privately-owned and operated, non-profit medical facilities.